charlax/professional-programming/training/web-dev/README.md

 This training provides an opinionated ramp-up program for web developers.

-## Prerequisites

-Not much, just general knowledge about computers and the Internet.
+Prerequisites: not much, just general knowledge about computers and the Internet.

 ## Principles